xhzgenius/bluetooth-positioning/README.md

 ## DataBase
 1. installation
-    - login to mysql
+    - login to mysql:
     ```bash
     sudo mysql -u root
     ```
-    - add an account;
+    - add an account:
     ```mysql
     mysql> CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';
     mysql> GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost';
     ```
     - add a key.py with following attributes:
     ```python
     our_server_ip = "0.0.0.0"
     our_server_port = 12345